J4ydonJ/OS/README.md

 </p>
 <p>
 Going back to the unzipped OS-Ticket files, install the PHPManagerForIIS file.
 Next install the "rewrite_amd64_en-US".
 Both of these files must be installed to properly run the OS-Ticket application when we are finished.
 After installing these two, unzip the "php-7.3.8-nts-Win32-VC15-x86".
 Once this is done you must install the "VC_redist.x86" file followed by the "mysql-5.5.62-win32" file.
 When installing the mysql file, continue withe the typical install option.
 Open the mysql file after being installed and continue with the standard configuration.
-Next you will be shown the picture 1.
+Next you will be shown picture 1.
 You must create a password and make sure they match each other.
 This passowrd is important and should not be messed up.
 Once everything is setup, run IIS as an administrator and select PHP Manager.
 Register the new PHP version as the PHP CGI (picture 2).
 After registering, reload IIS and make sure the process was completed correctly.

 </p>
 <br />